Renting vs buying equipment? Use our calculator to find out.

 Make a calculated decision

-It’s difficult to make the decision on renting and buying based on guidelines alone.
+It’s difficult to make the decision on renting vs buying equipment based on guidelines alone.
 You probably understand that by now.
 For the best decision, take a measured approach.

 That means taking the net purchasing cost and factoring in the resale value and optionally the tax benefits – insofar as you know those – for each asset.